Our Boston medical malpractice attorneys handled a case the following case:

 As a result of his right arm impairment, the plaintiff was deemed permanently disabled from his job as a heavy equipment operator and granted Social Security Disability Income (SSDI) benefits.

-Find Out If You Have A Medical Malpractice Case
+Find Out If You Have A Ulnar Nerve Damage Case